sheilaje/pizza-shop/README.md

 ## Specs

 * _[X] Create a constructor - pizza , with properties size and toppings._
-* _[] Create a prototype calculateCost based on the size and the number of toppings selected by the User.
-Find the length of the Toppings array and get the size of the pizza.if number of toppings is 2 ,its price is $5.
+* _[X] Create a prototype calculateCost based on the size and the number of toppings selected by the User.
+Find the length of the Toppings array and get the size of the pizza.if number of toppings is 2 ,its price is (2*3).
 If pizza chosen by the user is size s, then its price is $4_
     * _Example Input :_
                   * _Number of toppings = 2_
                   * _Size of pizza chosen by user = s_
-    * _Example Output : the cost of pizza is - $9_
+    * _Example Output : the cost of pizza is - $10 (6+4)_

 ## Technologies Used